golemfactory/golem-docs/src/pages/docs/creators/dapps/hello-world-dapp.md

 !!! info

-    If you haven't set-up your yagna daemon before, please refer to our [quick start guide](https://handbook.golem.network/requestor-tutorials/flash-tutorial-of-requestor-development).
+    If you haven't set-up your yagna daemon before, please refer to our [Yagna installation instruction](creators/javascript/examples/tools/yagna-installation-for-requestors.md).

 ### Obtain the application key